Curriculum

 Instructor of Radiology

-Joiel Woods is the Radiography Program Clinical Coordinator.
+Joiel Woods is clinical coordinator of the Radiography Program.
 Ms. Woods organizes, directs, and evaluates the effectiveness of academic and clinical aspects of the Radiography Program.
 Joiel establishes clinical policies and procedures, and is responsible for curriculum planning, academic instruction, supervision, scheduling, and evaluation of students.

 Prior to accepting this role, Ms. Woods was the clinical coordinator and radiology instructor at St. John’s River State College.
 Through this role, she facilitated the development of online and ground-based classes to improve student success.
 Ms. Woods was responsible for program coordination, safety regulations, financial budgeting, and culture survey assessment for the clinical sites in which students rotated.